Ireland’s best ID Card Printer Range

 With the rise in popularity of card printers comes a level of confusion.
 The sheer number of models, features and prices can be enough to make your head spin.
 But, we’ve whittled it down to the essentials to keep in mind when you want to start your own ID Card program.

 1) Single or Dual-Sided Printer

-Most ID Card printers will have the option of single or dual-sided printing.
+Most ID Card printers come with 2 base configurations – single or dual-sdied printing.
 At the risk of sounding obvious, if you only need to print on one side, a single-sided machine is the one for you.
-Bear, in mind if you need to print dual-sided cards you don’t definitively need a dual-sided printer, you can manually flip the card to print on the back.
+Bear, in mind if you need to print dual-sided cards you don’t definitively need a dual-sided printer, you can flip the card manually to print on the back.
 Dual-sided Id Printers just add a measure of convenience which is particularly useful for large print runs.

 2) DTC or Reverse Transfer

 This will largely come down to the print quality for your ID Cards.
-DTC (Direct to Card) printers are the cheapers and most common type of ID printer.
-They are fast and reliaable with the caveat of a lesser print quality and a slight white border around the card edge.
-Retransfer printers offer the highest print quality and print over the edge of the card.
+DTC (Direct to Card) are the cheapest and most common type of ID printer.
+They are fast and reliable with the caveat of a lesser print quality and a slight white border around the card edge.
+Retransfer printers offer a higher print quality and they will print over the edge of the card.
 Of course, they are more expensive but will ensure, you get HD ID cards with photorealisitc quality.